wanjun-group-seu/AQUARIUM/docs/index.md

 If you have modified the template after installation, then the changes you have made are already in effect on this copy.

-Before you modify the configuration file, it is recommended that you read [instructions on configure file ](./conf.md)
+Before you modify the configuration file, it is recommended that you read [instructions on configure file](#configure-file)

+### Run the pipeline

 ### build the annotation database manually (optional)